arnav199/my_project/source_code/readme.txt

-it's a basic calculator code in python language by using basisc for and while loops-
+it's a basic calculator code in python language by using basisc while loop and conditions like if ,eilf ,else